JaniceShih/JaceBook2.0/README.md

 # Jacebook

 JaceBook is a full stack clone of the popular social media application.
+Single page web application that makes it easy for user to share their posts, comments.

 Live site: [JaceBook](https://jacebook-app.herokuapp.com/)